 violetchain 912 Posted July 10, 2016 1 hour ago, peffy said: If you still like the music by the bands you listed, you still like J-rock.
 You might not like any NEW J-rock, but the old J-rock will always be there for you if you want it. ^This.
 Plus you never know when members will come out with a cool new project or bands you love will get back together.
 Two of the only VK bands I actually listen to regularly just randomly announced reunions not that long ago, so yeah...a disbandment or hiatus is not necessarily reason to give up if you still love the band's music.
 Share this post Link to post Share on other sites

 hiroki 5521 Posted July 10, 2016 (edited) 2 hours ago, peffy said: Hmm.
 I just want to say that... it should not matter how long a band sticks around before disbanding.
 They make music, and deserve to be supported (financially and emotionally) by fans of their music.
 Suppose a hypothetical band releases one amazing masterpiece album that you loved so much that you bought it.
 You even saw them live.
 Then, they disband out of nowhere.
 Does that suddenly mean the album can't be enjoyed anymore?
 Does that mean you wasted your money?
 Do you wish that you never went to that concert? ^All of this.
 If people don't support a band because of their fear that the band might disband in the near future, they are doing nothing but expediting the disbandment.
 Obviously that's not saying you should make it your mission in life to help bands stick around longer, but if you genuinely enjoy what the band is doing, then I think you do have an interest in helping to prolong the band's longevity so that they can produce more music without constantly fearing where the money for their next meal is coming from.
 Actually, I'm not even sure if this entire 'vk bands today disband a lot faster' assumption even holds any water.
 The briefest look at the history of the scene will show you that no matter how far back you go, it's literally the case that bands form and disband every single day.
 Pick a random year, and in all likelihood there were as many bands with 5 fans that had released 2 songs before disbanding than there are today.
 (This is especially the case if we acknowledge that vk does not only exist in the major centers i.e. Tokyo, Osaka.)
 Our perspective is just heavily skewed today from perpetually looking at vk news under the microscope (thanks to Trombe, and well, social media in general).
 We think the 'disbandment culture' is a novel phenomenon, when in fact it probably has been there since vk (or any other scene you might care to name) existed.
 That's just how things work.
-Edited July 10, 2016 by hiroki 2 peffy and Biopanda reacted to this Share this post Link to post Share on other sites
+Edited July 10, 2016 by hiroki 2 Biopanda and peffy reacted to this Share this post Link to post Share on other sites

 Ikki 807 Posted July 10, 2016 Just now, hiroki said: Actually, I'm not even sure if this entire 'vk bands today disband a lot faster' assumption even holds any water.
 The briefest look at the history of the scene will show you that no matter how far back you go, it's literally the case that bands form and disband every single day.
 Pick a random year, and in all likelihood there were as many bands with 5 fans that released 2 songs before disbanding than there are today.
 (This is especially the case if we acknowledge that vk does not only exist in the major centers i.e. Tokyo, Osaka.)
 Our perspective is just heavily skewed today from perpetually looking at vk news under the microscope (thanks to Trombe, and well, social media in general).
 We think the 'disbandment culture' is a novel phenomenon, when in fact it probably has been there since vk (or any other scene you might care to name) existed.
 I know in the early '90s scene, bands split just as fast as they do now.
 The only difference is that they would release a couple of demo tapes instead of several single.
 The bands that were popular would also release an EP, maybe an LP if you're lucky, before disbanding within a year or two.
 This might actually apply to the '90s era of visual kei, but I haven't really gone hunting for/researching of random one-off bands that were around the mid to late '90s.
 I really haven't been following active VK bands since 2005, after I had a major falling out with the genre.
 When I got back into in 2007-ish, might have been late 2006, I started to mostly listen to old disbanded bands because I didn't want the disappointment of a band that I really like disbanding or going really sour before disbanding.
 Every now and then, I would check out a new band or two and return to my old disbanded bands.
 The only bad thing about my stubborn way is that the super old farty bands I like have a thing of reuniting every so often and release a super sub-par album.
 (Looking at you, Billy & the Sluts.)
 Sometimes, I get stuck with the only active member of a band being the one I don't like, but I still follow them because I want to believe that there may be a chance that they might reunite. *cough*Kamaitachi & Kenzi*cough* In the past couple of years, I've been buying random singles and albums of bands that were released from 2007 to now, regardless on the band's current status.
 I am sadden that a few of the bands I missed the chance of interacting with the fandoms while the bands were still around, but that's something I have to deal with myself.
 The only advice I can give is that you can stick with the old disbanded bands you liked six years ago or you can get your feet wet and try some newer bands.
 Share this post Link to post Share on other sites